topikachu/ev3dev/Using-UART-sensors.md

 @dlech has been working on UART sensor support.
 It is now ready for testing.
-Please see mindboards/ev3dev-kernel#15 for the steps required to install the kernel and packages.
+Please see [mindboards/ev3dev-kernel issue #15](https://github.com/mindboards/ev3dev-kernel/pull/15) for the steps required to install the kernel and packages.
 Report any issues or suggestions there as well.

 Known issues:
 - Input port 1 is disabled.
 You will see an error (-22) in ```dmesg```.